gileck/book-reader-app/book-parser/parser/steps/03-2-image-extraction/README.md

   - `index`: flow order index within the chapter (stable ordering fallback)
   - `alt`: optional alt/caption text when available
 - Marker insertion rules:
-  - Placed immediately before or after the nearest text line according to PDF layout
-  - If no nearby text, insert by flow order between adjacent textual regions
+  - **Primary**: Placed immediately after standalone figure captions (e.g., "Figure 1" on its own line)
+  - **Fallback**: Placed at the bottom of the page if no caption is found
+  - Uses accurate page numbers from `pdfimages -list` output
-- Extracted images are saved to disk as before
+- Extracted images are saved to disk with filenames reflecting their actual page numbers

 ## Image Storage

 - Images are saved to `{OUTPUT_DIR}/images/` directory
-- Image filenames follow the pattern: `image-<id>.jpg` or a deterministic mapping from extraction
+- Image filenames follow the pattern: `image-<pageNum>-<imageIndex>.jpg`
+  - Example: `image-022-9.jpg` = 9th image extracted, from page 22 (1-indexed)
+  - Page numbers are 1-indexed in filenames for human readability
+  - Internally, page numbers are 0-indexed for consistency with PDF.js

 ## Dependencies

-- **pdfjs-dist**: For PDF analysis and image detection
-- **pdfimages**: Command-line tool from poppler-utils package
+- **pdfimages**: Command-line tool from poppler-utils package (primary dependency)
+  - Used for both page number detection (`-list`) and image extraction (`-all`)
   - Install on macOS: `brew install poppler`
   - Install on Ubuntu: `sudo apt-get install poppler-utils`
+- **pdfjs-dist**: For PDF text content extraction (used for caption detection)

 ## Error Handling